Pilothouse-App/Pilothouse/README.md

 ### Commands

+- `wp`: Runs a WP-CLI command in the Docker container against the current site.
 - `wpdocker up`: Boots up the Docker containers, and adds all necessary site entries to the host's hosts file.
 - `wpdocker down`: Halts the Docker containers, removing all site entries from the host's hosts file.
 - `wpdocker restart`: Restarts the Docker containers.